jacobblum/simDRIFT/docs/source/theory-index.rst

 constructive derivation of the Bloch and Bloch-Torrey equations and their corresponding analytical solutions.
-The material discussed in this section is fundametal to understanding diffusion-weighted MRI signal aquisition and modeling, and naturally motivates the need for Monte Carlo methods to simulate diffusion MRI.
+The material discussed in this section is fundametal to understanding diffusion-weighted MRI signal aquisition and modeling, and naturally motivates the need for Monte-carlo methods to simulate diffusion MRI.

 +++++++++++++++++++++++++++++++++
 The Physics of Magnetic Resonance
 +++++++++++++++++++++++++++++++++
 In this section, we will present the physical concept of Zeeman splitting and its relationship to Nuclear Magnetic Resonance (NMR).
 Given the quantum-mechanical nature of this physical phenomenon, throughout this section we will frequenlty use Paul Dirac's  *bra-ket* notation.
-Therefore, to be precise
+Therefore, to be
+precise:

 Letting :math:`\mathcal{H}` be a finite dimensional vector space, :math:`v \in \mathcal{H}` may be denoted by the symbol :math:`\ket{v}`, called a *ket*.
 Its corresponding element in the dual space :math:`\mathcal{H}^{*}`, denoted by :math:`\langle v, \cdot \rangle = \bra{v}` is called a *bra* and can be thought of as a functional that acts on :math:`\ket{v}`.
-Appling a *bra* to a *ket* forms :math:`\langle u | v \rangle = \langle u, v \rangle`, a *bra-ket*, which is an inner product on :math:`\mathcal{H}`
+Appling a *bra* to a *ket* forms :math:`\langle u | v \rangle = \langle u, v \rangle`, a *bra-ket*, which is an inner product on :math:`\mathcal{H}`.

 We will begin by discussing Angular momentum.
 The conservation of angular momentum is a fundamental physical law that reflects the isotropy of space.
 We